deltaoperatingsystem/.github/README.md

-# .github
+# deltaOS
-this is the main repository for deltaOS.
+this is the main and official repository for deltaOS.